ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-18-time-tracking-challenges-in-software-development-outsourcing.md

 In order to organize the work process (given the difficulties you are going to face) you need to find appropriate tools for control.
 These tools should meet the following criteria:

 1. ***Universal access*** for all the team members, which is dictated by the remote character of work;
 2. ***Integrity***, or, in other words, objectivity and absence of hypocrisy (the law applies to everyone without discrimination).
-The control system should work as a “fair judge”;
+The control system should work as a "fair judge";
 3. ***Transparency*** – the algorithm for calculating the criterion, the criterion of praise and sanctions should be clear to all participants of the project;
 4. ***Accuracy***, which enables flexible project control;
 5. ***Inevitability*** – otherwise, the control system won't reach its goal; the monitoring mechanism should not break or get distorted, leading to wrong conclusions and wrong decisions.
 It's like to lead the plane to land on with broken instrument;